Minimal logic: Syntax and axiomatization

-falsum or absurdity $\bot$ as part of the language.

-Other formulations are possible, of course all avoiding explosion.

-Direct axioms for negation are given below.
+disjunction $\lor$, and falsum or absurdity $\bot$ as the basic connectives, treating ¬A as an abbreviation for (A → ⊥).
+Using this syntax, minimal logic has the same axiomatization as the positive fragment of intuitionistic logic, with no axioms that specifically mention $\bot$.

+Alternative formulations of minimal logic with ¬ as a basic connective are possible, so long as explosion is avoided.
+Such axiomatizations require direct axioms for negation, which are given below.
 A desideratum is always the negation introduction law, discussed next.

 Theorems

 Negation introduction

 A quick analysis of the valid rules for negation gives a good preview of what this logic, lacking full explosion, can and cannot prove.